intel/intel-extension-for-pytorch/docs/tutorials/contribution.md

 You do not need to repeatedly install after modifying Python files (`.py`).
 However, you would need to reinstall if you modify a Python interface (`.pyi`, `.pyi.in`) or non-Python files (`.cpp`, `.h`, etc.).

-If you want to reinstall, make sure that you uninstall Intel® Extension for PyTorch\* first by running `pip uninstall intel_extension_for_pytorch` until you see `WARNING: Skipping intel_extension_for_pytorch as it is not installed`; next run `python setup.py clean`.
+If you want to reinstall, make sure that you uninstall Intel® Extension for PyTorch\* first by running `pip uninstall intel_extension_for_pytorch` until you see `WARNING: Skipping intel_extension_for_pytorch as it is not installed`.
+Then run `python setup.py clean`.
 After that, you can install in `develop` mode again.

 ### Tips and Debugging